jaakkopasanen/AutoEq/README.md

 format and raw data saved to `headphonecom/data`.
 Both datas were used to obtain Headphone.com compensation curve by calculating differences between raw and compensated data.

+oratory1990 data processing is similar to Innerfidelity because oratory1990 measurements are distributed as PDFs.
+Compensation curves used for oratory1990 measurements are the Harman target curves.

+Rtings measurements were obtained in a similar fashion as the Headphone.com measurements were.
+Two new compensation curves were developed in addition to the native curve used by Rtings in their measurement reports.

 Data processing tools are not meant as a user friendly and robust software but instead to be able to be ran once to obtain the raw data.